The Ultimate Guide to Parkour for beginners

 Failure is inevitable when you start learning something new.
-So practising the art of falling — the outcome of failing in a movement — helps prevent injuries.
+So practising the art of falling in parkour— the outcome of failing in a movement — helps prevent injuries.

 Shoulder rolls on the ground were among the first skills I taught myself.
 These are indispensable when taking high-impact drops on a solid floor.
 Cartwheels and dive rolls are also great for training falls.

 With enough repetition, these techniques become second nature so that anytime you lose your balance and fall, your body will instinctively shape itself into taking the least damage.

 Balance is an integral part of parkour movements.
 You need to understand how to use your limbs to help control your body’s centre of gravity.
 Start this after having learned QM, falling, and landing.